tasosalvas/spdiu/doc/tasks.md

 # tasks.py
-> This is the main entry point for SPDIU.
+> This is the main entry point for SpdIU.

 The `inv` command reads this.
 It contains the default configuration, merges it with your user config, loads all the collections, and contains only one task of its own:

-- `info` task provides introductory documentation, `-c` displays config, `-h` provides overviews of the SPDIU collections
+- `info` task provides introductory documentation, `-c` displays config, `-h` provides overviews of the SpdIU collections

 It will also load your own collections if you place them at `local_tasks.py`.